 OGN

 Organon & Co. jumped 25% on reports that Sun Pharmaceutical is nearing a $12 billion cash acquisition.
-Sounds like a fat premium for a stock trading at $8.83.
-But strip out the ~$9 billion in legacy Merck spinoff debt that Sun would be assuming, and the actual equity check here is roughly $2.2 billion — barely above where OGN was already trading.
-The market celebrated a headline number that, once you read the fine print, is mostly a debt rescue.
+That sounds like a fat premium for a stock trading at $8.83.
+But subtract the ~$9 billion in legacy Merck spinoff debt Sun would assume, and the actual equity check shrinks to roughly $2.2 billion — barely above where OGN already traded.
+The market cheered a headline number.
+The fine print says this is mostly a debt rescue.

 Organon & Co.
 (OGN) — stock analysis